Type 1 Diabetes, What is it and My Story

 There is a third pen that is needed when I am severely low.
 Fortunately, I have never had to use that pen.
 I also take vitamin D tablets because I live in Ohio and we don’t get much vitamin D from the sun; this helps prevent low blood sugars and it makes me feel great, I never miss a day to take it.

-I am not very fond of the specialist I go to, she doesn’t seem to care, it seems she is just there for the money.
+I am not very fond of the specialist I go to, she doesn’t seem to genuinely care about my well-being, it seems she is just there for the money.
 I recently considered other specialists in my area.
-I found one to go and try, and they wanted a fax of my medical records… I had called my doctor’s office and the lady said she’d have to ask the doctor first.
+I found a different endocrinologist to go and try, and they wanted a fax of my medical records… I had called my doctor’s office and the lady said she’d have to ask the doctor first.
 Thirty minutes later, she called back and said my doctor said I can’t see two doctors at the same time so she cancelled my appointment.
 I am now without a diabetes doctor.
 Thanks Dr. Newton.